 Greater works than His!?
 How can this be!?
-He performed miracles.

->He raised the dead: Jairus’s daughter; Lazarus; the widows’ son.
+>He raised the dead.
+Jairus’s daughter.
+Lazarus.
+The widows’ son.

 >He healed lepers and ten all at one time!

->He made blind people see.
+>He made the blind see.

 >He told the sea to stop causing a fuss.